 1845—Paris, France: A caricature by J.J.
 Grandville depicts Berlioz conducting a monstrous orchestra that includes a cannon and at least 7 trombones (see below image; public domain) (Hindley 252).

 1845—Paris Conservatory morceau de concours: Antoine Guillaume Dieppo, Fantasie.

 c.
 1846—New Orleans/London: Trombonist Felippe Cioffi, who has been a well-known soloist in both New York and New Orleans, relocates to London (Guion, Four American).

-1846—London, England: An image printed in the London Daily News depicts a “monster concert” staged by Louis Antoine Jullien at Covent Garden (see facing 2 details and full image below).
-The performing forces, comprised of Jullien’s orchestra and 4 military bands, include at least 7 trombones: 4 at the top of the first section of seating (see top detail, facing), and 3–or possibly 4–on the third row of the steeper risers (see second detail, facing) (public domain) (Remnant, Musical Instruments of the West 218).
+1846—London, England: An image printed in the London Daily News depicts a “monster concert” staged by Louis Antoine Jullien at Covent Garden (see 2 details and full image below).
+The performing forces, comprised of Jullien’s orchestra and 4 military bands, include at least 7 trombones: 4 at the top of the first section of seating (see top detail, below), and 3–or possibly 4–on the third row of the steeper risers (see second detail, below) (public domain) (Remnant, Musical Instruments of the West 218).

 1846—Paris Conservatory morceau de concours: Louis Stanislas Xavier Verroust, Solo.